kucingselfie/kucingselfie.github.io/_posts/2019-07-18-Fetching-Data-Jetpack.markdown

 ---
-title: "Android : Fetching Data The Jetpack Way"
+title: "Android : Fetching Data with Retrofit also with Jetpack"
 tags: [kotlin, android, jetpack]
 comments: true
 ---